- Use online resources to research cars, financing and insurance

 3. Take advantage of remote shopping

 Have the car come to you!
-As many states asked citizens to shelter in place during the novel coronavirus COVID-19 pandemic, many car dealers are making it easier for customers to shop from home.
+As many states asked citizens to shelter in place during the novel coronavirus COVID-19 pandemic, many car dealers made it easier for customers to shop from home.
 Virtual tours let you see how a car looks both outside and inside.
 Select vehicles can even be delivered to your home for pre-purchase test drives.

 The NEA Auto Buying Program recently introduced “Buy From Home” to help make buying a car easier, says Nana-Sinkam.
 “Dealers who are able to deliver your new vehicle remotely are highlighted with a Buy From Home badge,” he adds.
 “This means you can handle paperwork, get a value for your trade-in, and receive your new vehicle without having to visit the dealership.”